-Alongside exploring approaches to achieve regional impact through transformative research, the project raised the challenge of legitimacy in research teams taking forward these agendas, exacerbated by the different organisational structures underpinning each partner (ranging from separate departments to looser research groups) all operating as smaller, innovative parts of their larger host institutions.
+The exploratory research conducted over a number of years has highlighted certain steps that some partner institutions have been able to take towards operationalising the characteristics of academic institutions' regional transformative mission (including developing co-creation functions, a focus on contributing to societal transformation, and building larger-scale coalitions working in an open innovation approach).
+Alongside exploring approaches to achieve regional impact through transformative research and collaboration, the project raised the challenge of leadership and legitimacy in research teams taking forward these agendas, exacerbated by the different organisational structures underpinning each partner (ranging from separate departments to looser research groups) all operating as smaller, innovative parts of their larger host institutions.
 Challenges also remain around evidencing the value and impact of such approaches (both for stakeholders and within academic contexts).

-The exploratory research has inspired a desire for continued peer learning in order to proactively work on developing institutional awareness and conditions for taking on the transformative role, as well as acting as a collective sounding board for collaborative exploration of these challenges.
+The exploratory research has inspired a desire for continued peer learning in order to proactively work on developing institutional awareness, conditions and capacities for taking on the transformative role, as well as acting as a collective sounding board for collaborative exploration of these challenges.